 In a separate bowl, combine lukewarm milk, 1/2 cup sugar, 2 teaspoons salt, eggs and softened butter.
 Add the yeast mixture and stir.

 Add half of the flour and mix well until smooth.
 Add enough additional flour to make an easily handled dough.

 Knead dough on a lightly floured until smooth.

-Put dough in a greased bowl, cover and place in a warm, draft-free place until doubled in size.
+Put dough in a greased bowl, cover and place in a warm, draft-free place until doubled in size, about 1 hour.

-When doubled, punch down and let double again.
+When doubled, punch down and let double again, about 1 hour.